-70.012 BF1711 – Geometridae – Sterrhinae – Idaea trigeminata – Treble Brown Spot – (Haworth, 1809) Adult Macro: CAT 1 – Distinctive species unlikely to be confused with others – PDF Icon – click for Adult Macro Verification Guidelines
+70.012 BF1711 – Geometridae – Sterrhinae – Idaea trigeminata – Treble Brown Spot – (Haworth, 1809) Adult Macro: CAT 2 – Can be confused with other species – Good photographs maybe required – Can be confused with other species PDF Icon – click for Adult Macro Verification Guidelines

 Brown – Significant Record / Very Rare / Vagrant